 Originally published June 6, 2007 on our old website.

-Remember the ’70s?
+Remind you of the 70’s?
 Since the body comes with only the front and rear holes drilled (nice, because often the body and frame holes don’t line up anyway).
 Here we’re just getting an idea of approximately where the body mount holes are.

 Body: B323, Bear Fiberglass